John goes undercover to find the organization trying to bring down the corporations.

 With an entire week off, I knew I was going to get bored.
 I spent a lot of time in the gym, staying off the weights, instead jogging and practicing my Tai Chi.
 Fights happened daily, so I also took time to check out the competition.

 But today, a couple of days into my rest, I decided to explore the outside a little.
 Fighters are not allowed to stray too far from the compound, so I hiked around the perimeter, until I came upon an outcropping of large boulders.
 Shimmying to the top of them, I had a great view of the mountains and the valley below where there was a sizeable village.
 I think they called that village Boulder.
 The cold breeze made me shiver.
-I probably needed a jacket out here, but the cold felt good compared to the sweltering sauna the inside of the compound is.
+I probably needed a jacket out here, but the cold felt good compared to the sweltering sauna that the inside of the compound was.
 It would probably snow soon.
 That would make getting out of here more difficult.

 Not much is known about how the Neutral Zone came to be.
 It stretches from inside what was Canada down almost to the border of what was Mexico.
 The Neutral Zone is also known as the Rockies.
 I don’t know what kind of disaster might have happened here, but none of the Corporations wanted to settle it.

 This area is not controlled by any Corporation, or anyone for that matter.
 Here it is the rule of the strong.
 It’s also a place where anything goes.
 There were really no laws.
 Here, murder is allowed, drugs are rampant, and any sexual desire you can imagine goes.
 You only have to worry about pissing someone off.

 This place is really popular with the younger crowd from the neighboring Corporations.
 It’s easy to get into the Neutral Zone.
 Getting back into your Corporation is a different story.
 Security Officers will strip you down to search you for any contraband.
 You’re not allowed back in until you are sober.